CyberSource/cybersource-sdk-java/README.md

 }catch (ClientException e){
     e.getInnerException().printStackTrace();
 }

+## PoolingHttpClientShutdown
+In case of PoolingHttpClient Connection, we need to close the connection manager, http client and idle connection cleaner thread when application got shutdown abruptly or gracefully.
+If `addShutDownHook` is true, then JVM runtime addShutdownHook method will be initialized.
+Shutdown Hooks are a special construct that allows developers to plug in a piece of code to be executed when the JVM is shutting down.
+This comes in handy in cases where we need to do special clean up operations in case the VM is shutting down. private void addShutdownHook() {
+        Runtime.getRuntime().addShutdownHook(this.createShutdownHookThread());
+    }
+createShutdownHookThread will call static shutdown api to close connectionManager, httpClient and IdleCleanerThread.
+This method can be called from the tenant application's shutdown api as PoolingHttpClientConnection.onShutdown() and in that case, addShutDownHook can be set to false else twice shutdown api will be called, which is not required.

 ## Message Level Encryption
 CyberSource supports Message Level Encryption (MLE) for Simple Order API.
 Message level encryption conforms to the SOAP Security 1.0 specification published by the OASIS standards group.